girishakukreti/Smart_Filter/README.md

 The Smart Filter project is a web-based platform designed to enhance footwear selection by utilizing pressure distribution data collected from smart insoles.
 This platform allows users to find and choose shoes that best fit their unique pressure profiles and activity needs, thereby improving comfort and preventing injuries.

+## Demo
+For demo please refer to video in this repository-"smart_filter.mp4".

 ## Features

 - **Footwear Filtering:** Recommends shoes based on pressure distribution data from smart insoles.